vitessio/website/content/en/docs/18.0/reference/programs/vtctldclient/vtctldclient_Reshard/vtctldclient_Reshard_SwitchTraffic.md

   -c, --cells strings                          Cells and/or CellAliases to switch traffic in
       --dry-run                                Print the actions that would be taken and report any known errors that would have occurred
       --enable-reverse-replication             Setup replication going back to the original source keyspace to support rolling back the traffic cutover (default true)
-  -h, --help                                   help for ReverseTraffic
+  -h, --help                                   help for SwitchTraffic
       --max-replication-lag-allowed duration   Allow traffic to be switched only if VReplication lag is below this (default 30s)
       --tablet-types strings                   Tablet types to switch traffic for --timeout duration                       Specifies the maximum time to wait, in seconds, for VReplication to catch up on primary tablets.
 The traffic switch will be cancelled on timeout. (default 30s)